scuzzydude/asimov/asimov.md

 One day, perhaps, when I'm old, some kid that shares my facination with science fiction, space exploration, Led Zeppelin, and the Houston Rockets will find me, because I'll be a fellow member of the scootage..
 We'll talk about they way things used to be, and compare the genius of his day with the genius of mine.

-"Yo, old man, is Bonham what they called those big ass computure that used to fill an entire a room, back before Saint Jobs invented the Mac?
-Is that how they did percusion back in the day?"
+"Yo, old man, is Bonham what they called those big ass computers that used to fill an entire a room, back before Saint Jobs invented the Mac?
+Is that how they did percussion back in the day?"

 "Yeah, kid.
 That's right.
 Except Bonham filled stadiums, many stadiums, all over the world."

 He'll nod, appreacating the immense technological change between his day and mine.

 "Yo, old man, why you care about rebounding so much?
-My curry[^20] never misses?"
+My curry[^27] never misses?"

 "Kid, let me tell you about the Worm.
 Back when I was a kid, there were two Koreas, and there was this kid from Texas, like you and me\...."